wdp-beta/developer-starter-kit-hello-data/about.md

 Access to IBM Cloud Object Storage is implemented in `/server/lib/data_access_helpers/cos_data_access_sample.js`.
 The sample code uses the official [ibm-cos-sdk](https://www.npmjs.com/package/ibm-cos-sdk) library.
 The code uses the data assets' resource information to download  the content and determine its size.

-## Deployment
+## Running the application
-To deploy this Watson Data Platform Starter Kit follow the instructions on [the Watson Data Platform Starter Kit page](https://dev-console.stage1.bluemix.net/developer/dataplatform/starter-kits)
+To deploy and run this Watson Data Platform Starter Kit follow the instructions on the [Watson Data Platform Starter Kit page](https://dev-console.stage1.bluemix.net/developer/dataplatform/starter-kits).

-The Starter Kit and its instuctions will help you set up a Watson Data Platform project if you do not have one, configure instances of Cloudant and Db2 Warehouse on Cloud and run the node.js application either in the IBM cloud with continuous delivery enabled or locally on your workstation.
+The Starter Kit and its instructions will help you set up a Watson Data Platform project if you do not have one, configure instances of Cloudant and Db2 Warehouse on Cloud and run the Node.js application either in the IBM Cloud with continuous delivery enabled or locally on your workstation.

 ### Debugging
 After the application has been deployed to your target environment you can optionally enable debugging to learn more about the interactions between the modules and the [Watson Data Platform API](https://wdp-api-registry.mybluemix.net/api-explorer/) and the data services.